 SMRT’s commitment to environmentally sustainable practices was formalised in 2008 with the launch of a company-wide ‘SMRT is Green’ programme.
-The programme seeks to promote green practices among its business partners, customers and staff in the areas of energy, air, waste, water management and green resources.
+The programme seeks to promote green practices among its business partners, customers and staff in the areas of energy reduction, waste management, water conservation and green advocacy.

 - Integrity in our actions in support of environmental sustainability